Split-Ensemble: Efficient OOD-aware Ensemble via Task and Model Splitting: Introduction

 Our splitting objective requires a method to design computationally efficient submodel architectures for each subtask.
-Most subtasks processing, as part of the original task, can utilize similar low-level features.
+Most subtask processing, as part of the original task, can utilize similar low-level features.
 Hence, it is possible to share early layers across submodels.
 Moreover, as each subtask is easier than the original task, we can use lighter architectures for the latter unshared processing in submodels when compared to the backbone design of the original task.
-By considering these two observations, we propose a novel \textit{iterative splitting and pruning} algorithm to learn a tree-like Split-Ensemble model.
+Considering these two key observations, we propose a novel \textit{iterative splitting and pruning} algorithm to learn a tree-like Split-Ensemble model.
 As illustrated in Figure~\ref{fig:intro}, the Split-Ensemble shares early layers for all submodels.
-Then, they gradually branch out into different subgroups, and, finally, result in completely independent branches for each submodel towards the last layers.
+Then, they gradually branch out into different subgroups, resulting in completely independent branches for each submodel towards the last layers.
 Global structural pruning is further performed on all the branches to remove redundancies in submodels.
-Given the potential large design space of Split-Ensemble architectures, we propose a correlation-based splitting and a pruning criteria based on the sensitivity of model weights to each subtask's objective.
+Given the potential large design space of Split-Ensemble architectures, we propose correlation-based splitting and pruning criteria based on the sensitivity of model weights to each subtask's objective.
 This method enables automated architecture design through a single training run for our Split-Ensemble.

-In summary, the paper makes the following contributions: \begin{itemize} \item We propose a subtask-splitting training objective to allow OOD-aware ensemble training without external data. \item We propose a dynamic splitting and pruning algorithm to build an efficient tree-like Split-Ensemble architecture to perform the subtask splitting. \item We empirically show that the proposed Split-Ensemble approach significantly improves accuracy and OOD detection over a single model baseline with a similar computational cost, and outperforms $4\times$ larger ensemble baselines. \end{itemize}
+In summary, the paper makes the following contributions: \begin{itemize} \item We propose a subtask-splitting training objective for OOD-aware ensemble training without external data. \item We propose a dynamic splitting and pruning algorithm to build an efficient tree-like Split-Ensemble architecture corresponding to the subtask splitting. \item We empirically show that the proposed Split-Ensemble approach significantly improves accuracy and OOD detection over a single model baseline with a similar computational cost, and outperforms larger ensemble baselines by a factor of $4\times$. \end{itemize}

-In the rest of this paper, we discuss related work in Section~\ref{sec:related}, derive the subtask-splitting training objectives in Section~\ref{sec:split}, propose criteria and algorithm for splitting and pruning the architecture in Section~\ref{sec:prune}, and show experiment results in Section~\ref{sec:exp}.
+In the following sections, we first discuss related work in Section~\ref{sec:related}, followed by deriving the subtask-splitting training objectives in Section~\ref{sec:split}, then propose criteria and algorithm for splitting and pruning mechanism in Section~\ref{sec:prune}, and finally present experiment results in Section~\ref{sec:exp}.

-\section{Related work}
+\section{Related Work}

-\subsection{OOD detection and OOD-aware training}
+\subsection{OOD Detection and OOD-aware Training}